nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 #### Adding a book item
-Add a new book item to the catalogue
+Add a new book item to the catalogue.

 Format: `add b t/TITLE i/ID a/AUTHOR`